fidlabs/Enterprise-Data-Pathway/README.md

 We currently offer two options for KYB check:
 1) We offer a third party KYB service partnership with Synaps.io ($100), that will review business and data owner documentation

-2) A Client can plan a virtual meeting with the client, data owner and member of the allocator team to review the dataset, confirm ownership (proof of employment, employer signoff, sharing the business license) and validate storage of the data by the client/applicant is approved and a contract is in place If requested by a client, we will utilize various non-disclosure agreements to collect required information on clients and data-owners while maintaining their privacy.
+2) Or a client can plan a virtual meeting with the client, data owner and member of the allocator team to review the dataset, confirm ownership (proof of employment, employer signoff, sharing the business license) and validate storage of the data by the client/applicant is approved and a contract is in place.
+If requested by a client, we will utilize various non-disclosure agreements to collect required information on clients and data-owners while maintaining their privacy.

 Storage Provider (SP) Usage Check
 - Clients of this pathway will have access to an SP Marketplace tool (link soon) and clients are free to work with any SPs from the vetted list.